 What is the NDIS?

-The National Disability Insurance Scheme (NDIS) is a government-funded program in Australia that provides support and services to people with disabilities, their families, and carers.
+The National Disability Insurance Scheme — a government-funded program that provides support services to Australians with permanent and significant disabilities.
+It covers a range of supports including cleaning, personal care, therapy, and equipment.

 What are NDIS cleaning services?